 Unless patients clearly understand the reasons for their pain and what they should do about, they won’t truly partner in the process of getting better.
 They will often do things that sabotage their improvement and lose motivation if the results are erratic.
 It’s important to sit down with each patient and thoroughly review their condition and what our recommends are.
 If more than one specialty is needed for, the patient will be seen in a group consultation with several doctors and/or therapists, each reviewing some aspect of the proposed care.

 Step 3: Begin Your Treatment.

 Once we have designed and reviewed your treatment program the next step is to rid you of your pain as quickly and safely as possible.
-This may involve the use of manual therapy, exercises, physical therapy, manipulation, hydrotherapy, laser, decompression or any number of tools at our disposal.
-This is one of the advantages of having a number or different treatment options located within the same facility.
-Each is a weapons against back pain that often work even better when used together.
+This may involve the use of manual therapy, exercises, Medical treatments, physical therapy, manipulation, hydrotherapy, laser, decompression therapy or any number of tools at our disposal.
+This is one of the advantages of having a number of different treatment options located within the same facility.
+Each is a weapon against the back pain that often works even better when used together.
 The result is that our success rates in improving most types of back pain are extraordinarily high.